 When couples who have lived together in a “marriage-like” relationship separate, they may be treated similarly in many but not all respects as married couples for the division of property, spousal support issues, and issues surrounding the care and financial support of children.

 If you are on the verge of separating and have been in a common law relationship, have a property and asset division issue, or any other family law issue, a Saskatoon common law separation lawyer can help you deal with it.
-Contact us today at 306-653-7777 for a free consultation.
+Contact us today at 306-653-7777.

 What is the Saskatchewan Law for Common Law Separation?